After vasectomy instructions

-Spend a quiet evening at home, laying down flat in bed or on the sofa the day of the procedure.
+After your procedure go directly home and spend a quiet evening at home, laying down flat in bed the rest of the day.

-You may take acetaminophen (Tylenol) for the first 48 hours and then ibuprofen after if you have any discomfort.
+You may take acetaminophen (Tylenol) for the first 24 hours and then switch to ibuprofen after if you have any discomfort.

-Three days after the procedure, you may return to more active work and regular activities wearing scrotal support.
-Wait 7 days for aggressive sports like basketball and tennis.
+Three days after the procedure, you may return to more active work and regular activities.
+Wait 7 days for anything strenuous or aggressive like running, jumping or heavy lifting over 25 pounds.

 You may have sex 7 days after the procedure.
 It is common to have some blood in the semen for the first few ejaculations.
 Use other forms of contraception until you are told that your semen is sperm-free.